sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 | Certificate Misconfigured | ALARM | WARNING | An application that is configured to use a certificate has been manually changed to another certificate |
 | CA Certificate Misconfigured | ALARM | WARNING | An application that is configured to use a CA certificate has been manually changed to another CA certificate |

+Also, the CA server mode will automatically generate a CA certificate to be used to sign other certificates.
+This CA certificate will be rotated automatically and so sysmonitor.py will periodically check and rotate the CA certificate as needed.

 ### 1.3.6 Directory Structure

 THe directory `/etc/sonic/cert` will be used to store certificates and will be mounted on the containers by default.
 The directory will be preserved during upgrade/downgrade through the use of upgrade hook scripts.
 All certificate copying, generation and associations will only use this directory path as the target.

 ### 1.3.7 Application Associations

 Applications associations with certificates will be done the same way as they currently are via per-application redis DB keys for certificate location and CA certificate location.
-This will preserve backwards compatibility and does not require chaning the applications.
+This will preserve backwards compatibility and does not require changing the applications.
 The association will be managed by per-application CLI.

 ### 1.3.8 Container